-Have you ever struggled with the task of removing candle wax from a beautiful glass lantern?
-No need to fret, as we are here to provide some helpful tips!
+Have you ever had difficulty removing candle wax from a lovely glass lantern?
+No need to worry, as we have some helpful tips for you!

 Getting candle wax off glass lanterns can be a daunting task, but with a few simple steps, we can make it a breeze.
 Our guide will walk you through the process, from preparing the lantern to preventing future wax drippings.